 Does George Smiley cook for himself, in drab light and solitude, watching the water boil a sausage as he puzzles through double-crosses?

 What’s it like to lunch with Barry from High Fidelity?
 Are you laughing so hard you’re shooting cola out your nose, or can you hardly wait for the check to come?

 It’s all speculation.
 Everybody’s gotta eat, but in most cases, an author, director, producer, editor, or focus group decided it doesn’t help viewers understand anything about their characters to waste time in the middle of the story feeding them.

 On the other hand, here’s Elf burping and sweetening.
 Here’s Ulysses Everett T. McGill turning down the offer of hot gopher-on-a-stick, which says as much about his high self-regard as his disdain for Fop pomade.
 Here’s Peeta telling Katniss he’s only allowed to eat food his family can’t sell, Penny touching Sheldon’s onion ring, Charlie Chaplin entertaining ladies with dancing dinner rolls, and Aunt Bee serving Clara’s Nesselrode pie recipe to a visiting flatterer.

-A man who looks like a vagrant spells out “52” with bacon across scrambled eggs at the counter of an unnamed diner, and we feel a sad thrill.
+A man who looks like a vagrant spells out “52” with bacon across scrambled eggs, and we feel a sad thrill.

 Subtract the events of A Christmas Carol, and Victorian England’s most famous fictional moment might be Oliver demanding his humanity in the form of more gruel—unless it’s Alice curiously nibbling and drinking her way through the door to Wonderland.